-Policy, Plan or Programme Objectives or requirements for other Policy, Plan or Programme Key Targets and Indicators relevant to plan and SA Key Message for the Plan REGIONAL AND S UB REGIONAL PROGRAMMES, PLANS AND STRATEGIES National Forest Biodiversity Action Plan Seeks to conserve and enhance Lowland Derbyshire's existing wildlife and to redress past losses through habitat conservation, restoration, recreation and targeted action for priority species.
+Policy, Plan or Programme Objectives or requirements for other Policy, Plan or Programme Key Targets and Indicators relevant to plan and SA Key Message for the Plan REGIONAL AND S JB REGIONAL PROGRAMMES, PLANS AND STRATEGIES National Forest Biodiversity Action Plan Seeks to conserve and enhance Lowland Derbyshire's existing wildlife and to redress past losses through habitat conservation, restoration, recreation and targeted action for priority species.
 There are 16 habitat and 9 species actions plans containing diverse strategies.
 Includes a range of specific targets and actions in respect of individual species considered in the Plan The Plan should reflect the priorities and actions included in the Plan.
-Derbyshire Wildlife Trust Strategic Plan Three objectives as follows: None Identified Ensure the Plan includes policies to protect and enhance wildlife including at the landscape scale within South Derbyshire and beyond in combination with Local Plan Part 1.
-Lowland Derbyshire and Nottinghamshire Local Nature Partnership (LNP) Vision and Action Plan (2012) Includes objectives to: • broker the sharing and exchange of information and expertise amongst partner organisations and individuals to help all make more informed decisions about sustainable land management and the delivery of ecosystem services • help local authorities plan for biodiversity at a landscape-scale across their boundaries, and to deliver national priorities for the natural environment including those arising from the National Planning Policy Framework and the Natural Environment White Paper • embed ecosystem services thinking in decision makers from all sectors • promote cross-sector involvement, cross boundary and collaborative working • raise awareness of the vital ecosystem services and other benefits that a wildlife-rich natural environment brings for people, communities and the local economy None Identified The Plan should seek to support the objectives of the LNP and help plan for landscape scale biodiversity improvements through the Development Plan.
+Derbyshire Wildlife Trust Strategic Plan Three objectives as follows: Create Living Landscapes in Derbyshire Inspire people about their Wildlife in Derbyshire Stand up for Wildlife and Derbyshire Natural Environment None Identified Ensure the Plan includes policies to protect and enhance wildlife including at the landscape scale within South Derbyshire and beyond in combination with Local Plan Part 1.
+Lowland Derbyshire and Nottinghamshire Local Nature Partnership (LNP) Vision and Action Plan (2012) Includes objectives to: broker the sharing and exchange of information and expertise amongst partner organisations and individuals to help all make more informed decisions about sustainable land management and the delivery of ecosystem services help local authorities plan for biodiversity at a landscape-scale across their boundaries, and to deliver national priorities for the natural environment including those arising from the Natural Planning Policy Framework and the Natural Environment White Paper embed ecosystem services thinking in decision makers from all sectors promote cross-sector involvement, cross boundary and collaborative working raise awareness of the vital ecosystem services and other benefits that a wildlife-rich natural environment brings for people, communities and the local economy None Identified The Plan should seek to support the objectives of the LNP and help plan for landscape scale biodiversity improvements through the Development Plan.